mangila/webshop/README.md

-# webshop

-- Mock webshop with Spring Boot, PostgresSQL and React Vite as Webshop UI and React Vite as Admin UI
-- Following a hybrid CQRS (Command Query Responsibility Segregation), Event Sourcing architecture (with Postgres used as Event Store) DDD(Domain Driven Design) pattern
-- Graphql for Queries and REST for Commands — purely experimental

 *** This is not a prod-friendly app, just mock services and made-up Payment Providers & Delivery Providers  ***

-Spring Boot—Enterprise Implementation as a Webshop (Mostly want to play around with JSONB Column in Postgres and Event Sourcing)

 *** Only for Educational purposes ***

+# webshop

+Mock webshop with Spring Boot, RabbitMQ and PostgresSQL and React Vite as Webshop UI and React Vite as Admin UI

+## backend

+Spring Boot web app

+Postgres is used as a database, RabbitMQ as a message broker

+- CQRS (Command Query Responsibility Segregation)
+  - GraphQL is used for Queries and REST for Commands
+- Outbox pattern
+- DDD (Domain Driven Design)
+- Event Sourcing (ish)

-### Dev stuffs
+### Dev Stuffs

-- codecentric admin server - localhost:8081
+- codecentric admin server
-- localhost:8080/graphiql -- for graphql query requests
+- graphiql
-- localhost:8080/swagger-ui -- for swagger command requests
+- swagger

 ### What this project does